Freeze, Prompt, and Adapt: A Framework for Source-free Unsupervised GNN Prompting: Appendix

-Finally, an interesting finding of these experiments is that the competitors occasionally can cause a performance drop compared to the base models which is unexpected and undesirable.
-On the other hand, \namemodel although is an unsupervised method, does not have a negative influence on any dataset, any \gnn architecture, and any type of distribution shifts.
-Also, all the above results can lead to the same conclusion that \namemodel can enhance the base GNNs which encounter different distribution shifts on various downstream tasks.
-Since \namemodel achieves promising results in a fully unsupervised manner, it offers new avenues to leverage large unlabeled datasets for improving the generalization of \gnns.
+Finally, an interesting finding of these experiments is that competitors can occasionally cause a performance drop compared to the base models, which is unexpected and undesirable.
+On the other hand, \namemodel, although it is an unsupervised method, does not negatively affect any dataset, any \gnn architecture, or any type of distribution shift.
+Also, all the above results lead to the same conclusion: \namemodel can enhance base GNNs that encounter different distribution shifts across various downstream tasks.
+Since \namemodel achieves promising results in a fully unsupervised manner, it offers new avenues for leveraging large unlabeled datasets to improve the generalization of \gnns.